 In fact, the most important part of the meeting comes after it — you'll want to clean up all the notes and assign action items to turn conversation into concrete deliverables.

 Make your notes legible — much like handwritten notes, it can be hard to understand shorthand from meeting notes.
 The note-taker should take on polishing the notes for better usability.
 Different headers, gathering links if someone mentions outside resources, completing fragmented ideas, adding visuals or personality with emojis.
 All these things help make notes more readable, and thus, more useable after the fact.

 Send action items to the right people — this should be the number one thing to come out of a meeting.
 Whether it's a team or an individual, those involved need to know what they're responsible for post-meeting.
 That can be easily missed in a Google doc.
 Find software that allows you to clearly communicate action items, deadlines and more.
 You'll also want to follow up a few days after the meeting to check on the status of these items.

 Bonus: Connect your meeting notes to the right projects

-Using Notion, you can easily connect all your meeting notes to the projects you discussed.
+Using Notion, you can easily connect all your meeting notes to the projects you discussed (or you can tap a certified Notion Consultant to build your custom setup).
 This can happen both in the page or as part of the system.

 Inside meeting notes — using Notion's slash command, type